Ride as much or as little, as long or as short as you feel. But ride. –Eddy Merckx

 Another thing to keep in mind when looking for a new street bike is maintenance.
 You want to find out what kind or upkeep you should do on each bike style, so you can keep your new bike in tip-top shape for years to come.
 Regular tune ups and using the right bike chain lube can keep your bike working like clockwork and ensure you don’t have to make any serious replacements down the road.
 While it’s possible to do your own tune ups, getting your bike checked out by a professional can help avoid any potential complications from DIY projects, and ensure you can ride with confidence for years to come.

-Once you know what type of bike you are looking to invest in, the next thing to do is to find out what works for each individual bike. hybrid bikes (check out our article on great hybrid bikes under $500 and hybrid bikes for commuting) have different specs than road bikes, and both are different from most electric bikes on the market.
+Once you know what type of bike you are looking to invest in, the next thing to do is to find out what works for each individual bike. hybrid bikes (check out our articles on great hybrid bikes under $300, hybrid bikes under $500, hybrid bikes under $1,000, hybrid bikes under $1,500, and hybrid bikes for commuting) have different specs than road bikes, and both are different from most electric bikes on the market.
 While it can feel overwhelming to choose the right bike for you, we’ve gone ahead and reviewed the top bikes available on the market, so you can rest easy knowing you’re choosing the right street bike for your needs.

 Hit the Road

 No matter if you’re looking to cruise along the boardwalk or go zooming through city streets, street bikes can help you get from one location to another in no time at all.
 While it may feel overwhelming to choose between all of the available street bike styles on the market, with a little research and some helpful reviews, choosing the right bike for your needs can be easier than ever.
-Need a good bike for 2 year olds?
-We have you covered.
 So what are you waiting for?
 Strap on your commuter bike helmet and get ready to take to the streets.
 There’s so much out there to explore.